 The American pole vaulter who soared to Olympic gold in 1920 and left a world record in the Antwerp mud.

-Frank Foss arrived at the 1920 Antwerp Olympics as the favorite, holding an unofficial world record.
-The conditions, however, were a far cry from modern athletics; the runway was cinder, the landing pit was sand, and a steady rain turned the arena into a quagmire.
-Undeterred, Foss used a heavy, solid bamboo pole—a far cry from today's flexible fiberglass—to conquer heights that others couldn't touch.
-His winning vault not only secured the gold medal but also broke his own previous best, setting the first official Olympic record in the event.
-His victory was a display of pure technical mastery and grit over elemental adversity.
-While his name is not widely remembered today, his performance in Antwerp stands as a defining moment in the early, rugged history of track and field.
+Frank Foss set the first official Olympic record in the pole vault at the 1920 Antwerp Games, winning the gold medal.
+The runway was cinder, the landing pit was sand, and a steady rain turned the arena into a quagmire.
+He used a heavy, solid bamboo pole to conquer heights others couldn't touch.
+His winning vault broke his own previous best.
+The performance displayed pure technical mastery and grit over elemental adversity.
+Foss was born in 1895 and died in 1989.

 1883–1900